luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 }
 ```

-If a successfull jwt authentication is made the {{luya\admin\components\Jwt::$identity}} contains the {{luya\admin\components\Jwt::$identityClass}} object implementing {{luya\admin\base\JwtIdentityInterface}}.
+If a successfull JWT authentication is made the {{luya\admin\components\Jwt::$identity}} contains the {{luya\admin\components\Jwt::$identityClass}} object implementing {{luya\admin\base\JwtIdentityInterface}}.

 ## CORS Preflight Request

 When working with cross domain requests, each xhr request to the API will make an *option request* or also known as *preflight request*.
 The {{luya\admin\ngrest\base\Api}} controllers provide an out of the box solution which works for common CRUD operations (add, view, list, edit, delete).
 This can be enabled by setting {{luya\admin\Module::$cors}} to true.
 For further CORS config options use {{luya\traits\ApplicationTrait::$corsConfig}}.

 When working with custom actions you might need to configure the option request for the given method.
-Therefore you need to configure the API with the following setup: create an url rule for options request, define the option and make sure the option is available without authentification (its common that option request won't have authentication headers).
+Therefore you need to configure the API with the following setup: create an URL rule for options request, define the option and make sure the option is available without authentification (its common that option request won't have authentication headers).

-Create the url rule for the option request, which defines where the option action should be looked up:
+Create the URL rule for the option request, which defines where the option action should be looked up:

 ```php
 public $apiRules = [